alfonsof/azure-python-examples/azurefunctioneventgridevent/README.md

         * `<FUNCTION_APP>` - Function App name.
         * `<STORAGE_ACCOUNT>`- Storage Account name.

-* Configure the Azure Function
+* Configure the Azure Function.

   The `function.json` file is configurated.

   The variable `name`, in the `function.json`, will hold the parameter that receives the event data.

-* Deploy the function to Azure
+* Deploy the function to Azure.

   The deploy process to Azure Functions uses account credentials from the Azure CLI.
 Log in with the Azure CLI before continuing.